g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 The `Model` struct constitutes the main part of the application.
 This simple example shows that an empty `Model` struct can merely serve as a placeholder for it.
 In defining how Yew components work, the Component trait is put into practice in the `Model` struct.
 The implementation entails a few methods: The `create` method initializes the component.
 The parameters supplied are for properties and component links, however, since the `Model` component does not need any properties or messages this method will just return an instance of Model.

 The `update` method carries out the updates to the component.
-Nevertheless, even though the Message type is set as a unit type (()), thereby implying that it does not manage specific messages, the procedure returns true for the component to be remade any time there are updates.

-The change method is called when the properties of the component change.
-Since properties are unit type (()), it returns false, meaning the component does not need to be redrawn for this property sort of changes.
+Nevertheless, even though the Message type is set as a `unit type (())`, thereby implying that it does not manage specific messages, the procedure returns true for the component to be remade any time there are updates.
+The `change` method is called when the properties of the component change.
+Since properties are `unit type (())`, it returns `false`, meaning the component does not need to be redrawn for this property sort of changes.

-The view method creates the user interface of a component.
-It defines how its HTML layout will look like using Yew’s html! macro.
+The `view` method creates the user interface of a component.
+It defines how its HTML layout will look like using Yew’s `html! macro`.
 Here it uses TodoList which is just one of the main components within the components module.
+To commence the Yew application, the `primary` function triggers whatever is defined inside `yew::start_app::()`.
+This first initializes the application and mounts the Model component to the webpage, creates initial rendering, and commences the Yew runtime all at once.

+### The `components/todo_list.rs` file
-Here is an example of what the `components/todo_list.rs` file might look like:
+Here is an example of what the `components/todo_list.rs` file should look like:

 ```rust
 use yew::prelude::*;